OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Automated installation using Anaconda_ is possible with UEFI_ as well as PXE_ legacy booting.
 Please read the documentation of the Kickstart_file_ syntax.
-In the following sections we discuss relevant sections of the Kickstart_file_.

 If the node's **boot order** has been configured with PXE_ network bootign as the first boot device, and you have also installed the above pxeconfig_toolkit_,